abuiles/website/source/guides/routing/query-params.md

 <aside>
   **Note:** query params are an experimental feature.
-You must be using a very recent canary build of Ember, and enable them by setting `Ember.FEATURES["query-params"] = true;` immediately after Ember is loaded.
+You must be using a very recent canary build of Ember, and enable the feature flag `query-params`.
+For more info on enabling feature flags visit [http://emberjs.com/guides/configuring-ember/feature-flags/](http://emberjs.com/guides/configuring-ember/feature-flags/).
 </aside>